Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Aomori (青森)

-Northernmost Honshu city meaning 'Blue Forest,' famous for its spectacular Nebuta festival and apple orchards
+Northernmost Honshu city meaning 'Blue Forest,' known for the Nebuta festival and apple orchards

 Morioka (盛岡)

-Tohoku city meaning 'Prosperous Hill,' former castle town known for its beautiful Iwate Park and traditional crafts
+Tohoku city meaning 'Prosperous Hill,' former castle town known for Iwate Park and traditional crafts

 Asahikawa (旭川)